 Investing in our business

-External investors support our business and enable us to meet the needs of our customers by investing in our ‘subordinated debt’.
+External investors support our business and enable us to meet the needs of our customers by investing in our subordinated debt.

 It’s a form of borrowing used by many financial institutions, and means that in the unlikely event of Royal London falling into liquidation, we would only have to pay the debt back after meeting our obligations to our policyholders.
 We also raise debt in order to support our general business and commercial activities.

-The regulators allow this kind of debt to be treated as capital in meeting our regulatory solvency requirements, and Our Board reviews and approves our debt funding strategy while our Finance department maintains our debt programme.
+The regulators allow this kind of debt to be treated as capital in meeting our regulatory solvency requirements, and our Board reviews and approves our debt funding strategy while our Finance department maintains our debt programme.

 Debt investors can read about our credit ratings and our debt issuances below, and you'll also find some recent financial results too.